 Once your code is set, don't forget to save your file.

-Once your plugin code is saved, you can test it out locally with the following command:
+Once your plugin code is saved, you can try it out locally with the following command:

 localhost:3000with your plugin file loaded.
 While in the active local instance, saving your NamePlugin.js file should automatically reload your Flex window with the changes.

 When you're satisfied with your code and the performance of your plugin, you will need to package it for rolling out into your hosted Flex instance.
 Build your plugin package with the following command:

 npm run deploy

 This will publish your plugin as a Private Asset that is accessible by the Functions & Assets API and can be used the next time you load into your hosted Flex instance.